tomtzook/frc-learn-docs/guides/implementing-swerve.md

 We will see how these methods are used later.

+If you didn't already, add an `update` method to the class.
+This method can be called from the swerve drive periodically.
+In it, print the sensor data to a dashboard.
+This should be a simple `public void` parameter-less method.

 > [!NOTE]
-> For CTRE motors, it is requested above to create an `update` method.
-This should be a simple `public void` parameter-less method.
-> It will be called for all the modules from the swerve drive.
+> Because we have 4 modules, we can't use the same name when writing to the dashboard for all modules.
+One way to handle it
+> is to receive a _name_ parameter in the constructor of the class and use it when writing to the dashboard to diffrentiate.
+The swerve
+> drive can provide that name for each module, so that it is unique for each (e.g. `"FrontRight"` for the front right module).
+> The use of the `name` should look like this `SmartDashboard.putNumber("SwerveModule_" + this.name + "_Heading", getHeadingDegrees())`.

 #### Module Control